martha-thomae/GuatC1/16_Pedro-Bermudez_Mass/comments.md

 ### Section 1
 #### 1st) Before the triple-meter subsection
 1. No corrections
-2. One orange label I cannot explain in the superius close to the beginning
+2. One orange label I cannot explain in the superius close to the beginning ('z') --> When substituting the **rearticulations** in the tenor and bass (also generating other 'z' labels), this is revealed to be a **fake suspension**.
-3.
+3. Fully revised against CPDL (watch out for the accidental cancelling a previous one: gestural vs. written accidental)

 #### 2nd) At triple-meter subsection
 1. No corrections